zsiciarz/base-crm-api-client/README.md

     from base_client import BaseAPIService
     base_conn = BaseAPIService(email="YOUR_EMAIL", password="YOUR_PASSWORD")

-    # This will set up a service that returns Python native (usually dict) responses.
-To return json or xml, add the argument format='json' or format='xml'
+    # This will set up a service that returns Python native (i.e. dict or list) responses.
+To return json or xml, add the argument format='json' or format='xml'.

 Then you can start working with base objects immediately.
 Examples (assuming you have instantiated `base_conn` as above).

 Examples of getting objects:

-    # Return the first page of incoming deals (output will be a json response)
+    # Return the first page of incoming deals (output will be a python dict)
     base_conn.get_deals(page=1, stage='incoming')

-    # Return the first page of contacts (output will be a json response)
+    # Return the first page of contacts (output will be a python list)
     base_conn.get_contacts(page=1)

 Example creation and modification of contact:

-    # Create a new contact (json object will be stored as a response)
+    # Create a new contact (dict object will be stored as a response)
     response = base_conn.create_contact(contact_info={'first_name': 'John', 'last_name': 'Doe'})

     # Get the id of the new contact